sigp/eth2.0-resources/delegation.md

 # [WIP] Validator Delegation

-The purpose of this documentation is to define the requirements for a function that forms committees from a list of validators and assigns those committees to shards and slots.
+The purpose of this documentation is to define a function that delegates validators to shards in the Beacon Chain.

 *Note: this document is produced by Paul Hauner (@paulhauner) and is not endorsed at all by the Ethereum Foundation.
-This is my attempt to define the issue at hand.*
+This is my attempt to define the issue at hand and does not represent the canonical method.*

 ## Terms